Overview of a Statutory Merger

 - To be paid the fair market value of his or her shares by the pre-merger corporation.

 A statutory merger may have been carried out for the best interest of either the entities, their members, or other constituencies.

-Thank you for reading CFI’s explanation of statutory merger.
-To further advance your financial education, see the following resources:
+Thank you for reading CFI’s explanation of a statutory merger.
+To further advance your financial education, see the following CFI resources: